Web Content Viewer - Metadata

 Exención de responsabilidad

 Las políticas médicas de Capital Blue Cross se utilizan para determinar la cobertura de tecnologías, procedimientos, equipos y servicios médicos específicos.
-Estas políticas médicas no constituyen un consejo médico y están sujetas a cambios según lo exija la ley o la evidencia clínica aplicable de las pautas de tratamiento independientes.
+Estas políticas médicas no constituyen asesoramiento médico y están sujetas a cambios según lo exija la ley o las pruebas clínicas aplicables de las directrices de tratamiento independientes.
 Los proveedores que brindan tratamiento son individualmente responsables de los consejos médicos y el tratamiento de los miembros.
 Estas pólizas no son una garantía de cobertura o pago.
 El pago de las reclamaciones está sujeto a la determinación del programa de beneficios del miembro y la elegibilidad en la fecha del servicio, y a la determinación de que los servicios son médicamente necesarios y apropiados.
 El procesamiento final de una reclamación se basa en los términos del contrato que se aplican al programa de beneficios de los miembros, incluidas las limitaciones y exclusiones de beneficios.
 Si un proveedor o miembro tiene alguna pregunta sobre esta política médica, debe comunicarse con Servicios para proveedores o Servicios para miembros de Capital Blue Cross.

 Información de codificación